by Kristin Henningsen

 Rhodiola Rosea

-Rhodiola Rosea gives you all the zip of coffee but without the crash.
+Unlike coffee, and it's after effects from caffeine, Rhodiola Rosea gives you all the zip with none of the crash.
 A powerful adaptogen, Rhodiola has an earthy flavor with a hint of rose that will make your morning a delight.
 A bit drying, it pairs well with burdock for a smooth flavor or can be used in vegan vitamins to support energy without the caffeine.

 Bacopa Monnieri